- Room 309, The House, Drake Circus, Plymouth, Devon, PL4 8AA

 'Walking, Writing & Performance: Phil Smith's Parallel Cities' in Changing Metropolis III.
 Kobenhavns Internationale Teater, 2016. pp. 96-101.
 Available: https://issuu.com/cphmetropolis/docs/changing_metropolis_iii/1

-‘Experiencing Michael Mayhew’s Away in a Manger: spectatorial immersion in durational performance’ in James Frieze (ed.)
-Reframing Immersive Theatre: The Politics and Pragmatics of Participatory Performance.
-Palgrave Macmillan, forthcoming.
+‘Experiencing Michael Mayhew’s Away in a Manger: spectatorial immersion in durational performance’ in James Frieze (ed.), Reframing Immersive Theatre: The Politics and Pragmatics of Participatory Performance.
+Palgrave Macmillan, 2016.

 ‘It Turns Out: Jess Dobkin's Puppet Body’ in Tanya Mars and Johanna Householder (eds), Caught in the Act II: an anthology of performance art by Canadian women.
-YYZ Press, forthcoming.
+YYZ Press, 2016.

 (as editor) Walking, Writing and Performance: Autobiographical Texts by Deirdre Heddon, Carl Lavery & Phil Smith.
 Intellect, 2009.

 (as co-editor with Colin Counsell) Performance, Embodiment & Cultural Memory.
 Cambridge Scholars Publishing, 2009.

 Jewish Women on Stage, Film, and Television.
 Palgrave Macmillan, 2007.